 - Well written (clear, concise, readable) with appropriate attention to organization, transitional elements, and interesting and specific supporting details.

 Documentary-editing volumes are considered based on scholarly standards of transcription, annotation, and document contextualization.
 The published document(s) should deal with topics of the restoration and particularly with Community of Christ history.
 Annotation, introductions, and other resource material should support the documents and be of the highest scholarly quality.
 Selection criteria should be clearly and logically followed in cases of collections of documents.

 Books based on the life of a single individual or family will be considered for the best biography award.
 Though biographical works are largely about telling an individual’s life story, the JWHA awards committee encourages works that place the individual within the larger historical narrative, providing contextual information about the individual’s life.
 The same rigorous, scholarly standards looked for in other works will be sought after in biographies.

 Articles within anthologies, edited collections, or collections of essays are normally considered on that article’s individual merit.
 However, the JWHA awards committee also considers entire volumes based on merit and academic standards.
 Committee members look for a logical thematic approach to the articles within the volume, in addition to historiographical contribution.

 A review committee of JWHA members individually evaluates books based on the above criteria on an annual basis.

 The committee gladly accepts nominations of works meeting the above criteria.
-Please submit the author and title of the work before the deadline date of April 6 (extended to April 30, 2023), to email@example.com.
+Please submit the author and title of the work before the deadline date April 30, 2024, to email@example.com.